fmhy/edit/docs/feedback.md

 * *"Your sources have allowed me to give my father whatever shows or movies he asks for.
 Old stuff from when he was younger and all that.
 Stuff I wouldn't be able to access otherwise.
 It means a lot since he had heart surgery in Feb 2020 and cant really do much anymore, so its one of the few ways he can keep himself busy.
 Thank you."*

+* *"Best Wiki ever.
+Wifey has stage 4 cancer.
+I am a working joe keeping this household afloat on warehouse wages while supporting our family.
+Finding this wiki has kept us close to our old way of life for free-fifty, lol!
+Books for the paperwhite, movies, TV, gaming, education, etc., etc. There is so much here that has enhanced our lives.
+And I find more in the depths every time I go exploring.
+Please don't ever quit updating/adding to this library of awesomeness!
+Anyway, I just wanted to drop an anonymous thank you for everything here.
+Amazing resource.
+Happy to have a carefully curated list instead of roaming blind into the internet wilds.
+You are doing some amazing works here.
+Basically my homepage now.
+Infinite Kudos!"*

 * *"That's why I love FMHY so much.
 Before id spend hours and hours every day trying to hunt useful websites for myself."*

 * *"I love this website so much.
 I literally have it labelled as "Everything" in my favorites."*